FAQs

 What is the Auckland subdivision costs?

-We would be in a positions you quote up your subdivision at the end of Step 2. of our Subdivision Process.
+As every site is unique the cost of subdividing is site-specific.
+We would be in a position to quote up your subdivision at the end of Step 2. of our Subdivision Process.

 How long will the construction take?